Common Questions

 How do I contact Oregon Counseling?

-(Rescheduling or cancellations may only be done by phone).
+(Rescheduling or cancellations may only be done by phone or text).

 To request a counseling appointment